apuunDTU/ECHO-Lab---test4/README.md

 ## 1. Create a New Project File
    - Go to the `Projects` folder
-   - Create a new file named after your project (use simple words with hyphens, like `my-new-project.js`)
+   - Create a new file clicking add file on the top Right corner and named after your project.
+Use simple words with hyphens, like `my-new-project.js`)
+   - Remember to use the ending (.js) to your project file
-   - Copy and paste this text template into your new file:
+   - Copy and paste this text template into your new file and edit the text:

    ```javascript
    //Project tile